 Plan at least a few hours to half of a day for this activity, which is another great way to give your legs a break and break up all of the sand hiking.

-Being that much of the view off into Lake Michigan faces west, there are so many opportunities here to view a beautiful sunset over the Great Lakes.
+Since most of the view off into Lake Michigan faces west, there are many opportunities to view a beautiful sunset over the Great Lakes.

 Some spots require a hike, while others can be virtually driven up to.

 For a beautiful hike, take the Sleeping Bear Point Trail out over the dunes.
-You can either hike down to the beach or take in the stunning scenes from the top of the dunes.
+This was one of our favorites!
+You can either hike down to the beach or take in the stunning colors from the top of the dunes.
+We stayed up on top of the dunes and loved our view!

 If you’re staying at the Platte River Campground, hike the trail beginning in the campground down to the beach for a relatively short hike with views close to your resting place for the night.